musashiXXX/django-ldap-group-mapper/README.md

-Once everything has been configured, you simply need to login to Django's admin interface, click on _Ldap group maps_, _Add ldap group map_, and then select an LDAP group from the dropbox labeled _LDAP OU_, and select a Django group from the multiple select box labeled _Django group_.
+Once everything has been configured, you simply need to login to Django's admin interface, click on _Ldap group maps_, _Add ldap group map_, and then select an LDAP group from the dropbox labeled _LDAP Group_, and select a Django group from the multiple select box labeled _Django group_.
 Save.
 Now, any LDAP user that you add to the LDAP group you selected, will gain access to the Django application according to the rights of the Django group that it was mapped to.